eclipse-iceoryx/iceoryx/iceoryx_examples/small_memory/README.md

 ## How to build

-Build iceoryx RouDi process and the hello world example with the given CMake options configuration for minimal memory usage.
+Build iceoryx RouDi application and the hello world example with the given CMake option configuration for minimal memory usage.
 For example, as follows:

 ```
 cmake -Bbuild -Hiceoryx_meta -Ciceoryx_examples/small_memory/options.cmake -DEXAMPLES=ON